Your Guide to

 Before discussing how MFT and EiPaaS are complementary, let’s define EiPaaS: An enterprise integration platform as a service (EiPaaS) is a platform that connects an enterprise’s data in different systems.
 Without an EiPaaS, an organization’s data is divided, making it difficult to have a full picture.

 If you have an EiPaaS, you may wonder why you need an MFT solution.
 An EiPaaS can’t handle all your file transfers; it can handle some, but not larger ones.
-It also can’t store files in case they aren’t delivered (persistency).
+It also can’t store files in case they aren’t delivered (persistence).

 |Integration||Extensive set of APIs and connectors||General file protocols and APIs|

 |Persistence (Storing until delivered)||No or limited||Unlimited|

 |Connection Type||Point-to-point connections, which are hand-coded and managed individually.||Thru’s MFT solution can support the publish/subscribe model, where hundreds of partners can be added to one flow.|

 |Guaranteed Delivery||Requires special programming||Built in|